popelier-group/REG/README.md

 Thacker, Joseph CR, and Paul LA Popelier.
 "The ANANKE relative energy gradient (REG) method to automate IQA analysis over configurational change."
 Theoretical chemistry accounts 136.7 (2017): 1-13.

 <a id="2">[2]</a>
+Fabio Falcioni and Paul L. A. Popelier
+Journal of Chemical Information and Modeling 2023 63 (14), 4312-4327
+DOI: 10.1021/acs.jcim.3c00404

+<a id="3">[3]</a>
 Douglas, D.H. and T.K.
 Peucker, Algorithms for the reduction of the number of points required to represent a digitized line or its caricature.
 Cartographica: the international journal for geographic information and geovisualization, 1973.
 10(2): p.
 112-122.

-<a id="3">[3]</a>
+<a id="4">[4]</a>
 AIMAll (Version 19.10.12), Todd A. Keith, TK Gristmill Software, Overland Park KS, USA, 2019 (aim.tkgristmill.com)